apache/calcite/site/_docs/reference.md

 Higher-order functions are not included in the SQL standard, so all the functions will be listed in the [Dialect-specific OperatorsPermalink]({{ site.baseurl }}/docs/reference.html#dialect-specific-operators) as well.

+Examples of functions with a lambda argument are *EXISTS*.

 ## User-defined functions